Advanced Shipping Quote

 On June Fourth 2019, Amazon announced they would guarantee 24-HOUR delivery of all orders bound for their premium (prime) customers.

-Wal-Mart and others soon announced they would match this promise, sending the last mile delivery industry into an immediate tailspin.
+Wal-Mart and others soon announced they would match this promise, sending the final mile delivery industry into an immediate tailspin.

 Suddenly, carriers like the Postal Service, UPS and FedEx began showing up on neighborhood doorsteps on Saturday and Sunday, a practice that would have been considered impossible just ten years ago.